dosbox-staging/dosbox-staging/docs/build-windows.md

    - Open an MSYS2 console from your start menu.
    - Run `pacman -Syu`, answer `Y`, and let it run to completion.
    - Close your terminal when it's done.
-   - Re-open the terminal and repeat the process.
+   - Re-open the terminal and repeat the process one last time: Run `pacman -Syu`, answer `Y`, and let it run to completion.

 5. Install the GCC and Clang runtime groups: